eunos-1128/QMEAN/docker/README.md

 <a name="results"></a>Results
 -----------------------------

-Results are json formatted.
+Results are JSON formatted.
 For each model there is an entry with following
 keys:

 * `chains`: Contains the ATOMSEQ/SEQRES mapping for each chain.
 The ATOMSEQ is